Des Moines Broken and Fractured Bones Lawyer

 If you have a bone injury that occurred in the workplace and would like to make a workers’ compensation claim, contact LaMarca Law Group, P.C..
 Schedule a free evaluation of your case with one of our workers’ compensation lawyers today.

-If you sustained a broken or fractured a bone in the workplace, contact the workplace injury attorneys of LaMarca Law Group, P.C. at (515) 225-2600.
+If you sustained a broken or fractured a bone in the workplace, contact the workplace injury attorneys of LaMarca Law Group, P.C. at (515) 225-2600 or online.
 Whether you are just starting out in your workers’ compensation claims process or you have already run into a bump in the road, we can assist you in getting the full compensation you need and deserve.